 TER is calculated as a percentage of the average net asset value of the portfolio incurred as charges, levies and fees in the management of the portfolio over the period referenced.
 The TER charged by any underlying fund held as part of a fund's portfolio is included in the fund expenses portion of the TER, but trading and implementation costs incurred in managing the underlying fund are excluded.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER may not necessarily be an accurate indication of future TER's.
-The 1 year TER is for the 12 months to end of the previous financial year (updated annually).
-The 3 year TER is for a rolling 36-month period to the last available quarter end (December, March, June and September).
+The 1 Year\ TER is for a rolling 12-month period to the last available month end (updated monthly).
+The financial year TER displayed at the bottom of page 2, is the latest available 12-month TER to the end of the previous financial year ending 30 September (updated annually).
+The 3 Year TER is for a rolling 36-month period to the last available quarter end (December, March, June and September).